 Branching Index.
 This approach quantifies relatedness with known clades as a ratio of branch lengths where your sequence connects to the reference tree (Wilbe et al., 2003).
 Values range from 0 (unrelated) to 1 (perfectly related) and are compared with a threshold to infer when the degree of relatedness is significant.

 A Branching Index profile slides overlapping windows over the sequence.
 The window length is 400 nt and moves 80 nt between 2 windows.
 A minimum sequence length of 200 nt is required.
 The analysis can take considerable time to complete, longer for lengthy sequences.
 The result is a profile of branching index values over the extent of the query sequence.
-Line color indicates predicted taxa, and a horizontal line is drawn to delineate between significant (above) and insignificant (below) results (Wilbe et al., 2003; Hraber et al., submitted).
+Line color indicates predicted taxa, and a horizontal line is drawn to delineate between significant (above) and insignificant (below) results (Wilbe et al. 2003; Hraber et al. 2008).

 The example above illustrates results from Branching Index analysis of a genome sequence with accession number AY651061.
 Line color depicts the most closely related subtype clade in a phylogenetic tree.
 Putative recombination breakpoints are found where value of the BI function is minimal.
 Multiple breakpoints between subtypes 1a and 1c are clearly evident as alternating peaks in BI values that correspond to different subtypes.